 We all feel drawn to Ayahuasca for different reasons.
 For me, I had spent the bulk of 2018 on a spiritual quest to tear down old walls and self-heal past traumas.
 This quest included many practices, one of those being a daily journaling ritual.
-Through journaling, I have been able to face my demons head on, see through all of my own bullshit and fucked up programming, and begin to rewire my brain to heal and love myself (and others) unconditionally.
+Through journaling, I have been able to face my demons head on, see through all of my own bullshit, and begin to rewire my brain to heal and love myself (and others) unconditionally.

 In addition to healing from this trauma, I wanted some clarity and healing around my infertility.
 AJ and I have been trying to conceive for over three years, and again, I have read some miraculous stories of couples experiencing infertility magically being healed after working with the Mother.
 Regardless if my body could heal from sitting in ceremony, I felt that I would at least have some additional clarity on the topic.